Workflow of Data Analysis Using R: A Short Course

 This seminar is designed to teach researchers how to prepare data for analysis in a way that is both accurate and replicable.
 By following these principles, your data analytic projects will be both well-planned and executed.
 The scope of the seminar ranges from such broad topics as developing research plans to the detailed minutia of planning variable names.

-Starting March 18, we are offering this seminar as a 3-day synchronous*, remote workshop.
+Starting April 7, we are offering this seminar as a 3-day synchronous*, livestream workshop.
 Each day will consist of a 4-hour live lecture held via the free video-conferencing software Zoom.
 You are encouraged to join the lecture live, but will have the opportunity to view the recorded session later in the day if you are unable to attend at the scheduled time.

 More Details About the Course Content